erikvanappeldoorn/AKS-Lab/README.md

 - The WebAPi project should only have one controller (GreetController) with one GET action (Greet) returning the string  ""Hei, alle fra ITUMX !"

 - Test your project locally
-- Create the docker image with the name service-nl
+- Create the docker image with the name service-no
 - Run the container: `docker run -d -p:5001:80 service-no`
 - Test your service in the browser: `http://localhost:5001/greeting`
 - When ready stop and remove the docker container